Recruiting Eligibility

 • Remember that MCS offers advising and other resources tailored specifically to the needs of GSAS students.

 Many employers are eager to hire candidates with your skills, experience, and expertise.
-However, most will consider Extension School students a “lateral” or experienced hire and have a separate process to consider you as a candidate.
+However, most will consider Harvard Extension School (HES) degree candidates a “lateral” or experienced hire and have a separate process to consider you as an applicant.

-• ALB and ALM degree students must be in their final year of study, meet a 3.5 GPA requirement, and attend the HES MCS Recruiting Orientation to participate.
-ALMs are encouraged to focus on opportunities where employers indicate that the “Preferred Class Level” is Master’s Student, and all HES students are welcome to apply to any opportunity as long as the employer has not restricted applications to certain class levels.
-HES students can email amanda_peters@fas.harvard.edu for HES-specific Recruiting access.
+• ALB and ALM admitted degree candidates can apply for Recruiting postings in Crimson Careers that they meet eligibility criteria for, including anticipated date of graduation.
+ALM candidates are encouraged to focus on opportunities where employers indicate that the “Preferred Class Level” is Master’s Student, and all HES degree candidates are welcome to apply to any opportunity as long as the employer has not restricted applications to certain class levels.
+HES degree candidates can email amanda_peters@fas.harvard.edu regarding HES-specific Recruiting questions.

-• Remember that MCS offers advising and other resources that are tailored to the specific needs of HES students.
+• Remember that MCS offers advising and other resources that are tailored to the specific needs of HES degree candidates.